 Both service packages enjoy our excellent hand cleaning and/or dry-cleaning in virgin solvent and your choice of two museum quality preservation methods: Museum Method™ preservation or Heritage Box™ preservation.

 - Heritage Couture™ cleaning includes any style, fabric, embellishment or hemline condition.
-All accessories and 3 hours of repairs are included in this package.
+All accessories and minor repairs are included in this package.
 Our Heritage Couture™ preservation services include cotton muslin filling and padding (instead of tissue) and a lifetime warranty against yellowing.
-You will also enjoy two maintenance treatments.

 - Heritage Select™ cleaning includes your wedding gown and one accessory (veil or other.)
-Standard cleaning is included but there may be additional charges for severely dirty hemlines, embellishments or fabric requiring non-standard care (i.e. feathers, 3 dimensional appliques, hand-stamped fabrics, etc.) Heritage Select™ preservation includes a 30 year warranty and utilizes acid-free and lignin-free tissue.
+Standard cleaning is included but there may be additional charges for very dirty hemlines, severe stains, unusual embellishments or fabric requiring non-standard care (i.e. feathers, 3 dimensional appliques, hand-stamped fabrics, etc.) Heritage Select™ preservation includes a 30 year warranty and utilizes acid-free and lignin-free tissue.

 How accurate are your online quotes?